Doesn’t Elon Musk Have Something Better to Do?

 Musk is right, unfortunately, about Twitter’s importance as the internet’s preeminent public forum.
 (The Twitter paradox: It is both stupid and important.)
 But his vision of it as a ruder, rawer, freer place is as uninteresting as it is inconsequential.
 Spending one of the world’s greatest fortunes to restore the version of Twitter as it was in 2018—the year Musk called a British diver who rescued a Thai soccer team from a cave a “pedo guy”—is not the revolutionary initiative that either his supporters or his detractors believe.

 Twitter itself is resisting the offer, for now.
 Regardless, Musk’s venture speaks to the abdication of civic responsibility that characterizes the billionaire class at large.
-As far as resuscitating the public sphere goes, there have been some bright spots in the last decade, including the revival of the Los Angeles Times, purchased by Patrick Soon-Shiang, and the success of the Fallows’ own Atlantic, purchased by Laurene Powell Jobs.
+As far as resuscitating the public sphere goes, there have been some bright spots in the past decade, including the revival of the Los Angeles Times, purchased by Patrick Soon-Shiong, and the success of Fallows’ own Atlantic, purchased by Laurene Powell Jobs.
 (Though the latter still laid off 20 percent of its staff two years ago.)

 A more representative recent gift is that of the billionaire Stephen Schwartzman to Yale, the second-largest in that institution’s history: $250 million earmarked for a student center with his name on it.
 Or Charles Munger’s $200 million to build a dorm at the University of California at Santa Barbara, which came with the unusual condition that the donor be allowed to design the building.
 Those are some of the biggest university donations of our time, and their world-changing impact speaks for itself.